2024 Democratic Party presidential debates and forums

 Several debates and forums took place among candidates in the campaign for the Democratic Party's nomination for president in the 2024 United States presidential election, which were sponsored by private organizations, rather than the party.
 The Democratic National Committee expressed full support for incumbent president Joe Biden with no primary debates.
-Although initially adamant that he would remain in the race, Biden ultimately withdrew on July 21 and endorsed Vice President Kamala Harris, who became the party's nominee on August 5.
+Although initially adamant that he would remain in the race, Biden ultimately withdrew from the race on July 21 and immediately endorsed Vice President Kamala Harris, who official became the party's presidential nominee on August 5.
 Harris selected Tim Walz, the governor of Minnesota, as her running mate.

 Background

 Joe Biden was elected president of the United States after defeating Republican nominee Donald Trump in 2020.
 While Biden had repeatedly expressed his intent to run for re-election since 2021, there was speculation in the first two years of his presidency that he might not seek re-election due to his age and low approval ratings.
 After Democrats outperformed expectations in the 2022 midterm elections, many believed the chances that Biden would run for and win his party's nomination had increased, and on April 25, 2023, Biden announced that he would run for re-election.
 On July 21, 2024, Biden suspended his re-election campaign.

 Several candidates had challenged Biden in the primary election.
 Author Marianne Williamson declared her candidacy in March 2023, which was followed by attorney and conspiracy theorist Robert F. Kennedy Jr. in April and Representative Dean Phillips in October.
 Kennedy withdrew from the Democratic primaries in October 2023 to run as an independent candidate.
 Cenk Uygur, a founder of The Young Turks, announced a campaign in October 2023 despite not being eligible for the presidency.